Foso/HtmlToComposeHTMLConverter/README.md

 4) Your code is now inserted at your cursor.

-## What this plugin can't do:
+## What this plugin can't do (yet):
 * Convert JavaScript:

- The <script> tag will be ignored, but Inline Javascript will be set without changes to the corresponding property.
+ The <script> tag will be ignored, but inlined Javascript will be set without changes to the corresponding property.
 See the "button" code example above.

 * Convert style sheets: